-Steps to Start a Business in the UAE
+Steps to start a business in Dubai, UAE

 The UAE is a popular destination among investors and entrepreneurs.
 Not only is it an investor-friendly country but its low tax policies and ease of doing business have helped strengthen its position as a business hub in the Middle East.
 The government also has in place rules and regulations that favour and encourage business owners.

-To start a business in UAE, follow the steps below:
+To open a business in Dubai, UAE, follow the steps below:

 When selecting a business activity for your entrepreneurial venture, keep in mind the practicality of the chosen activity in relation to the UAE market.
 Do a thorough research on the feasibility and profitability of the activity before you decide to start a business in UAE.